ffbeast/ffbeast.github.io/docs/en/wheel_assembly.md

 | Screws/Nuts/Wires      | N/A      | 3 to 5        |
 | **Total**              |          | **85 to 160** |

+{: .important }
+ > **The BOM covers the base only!** It does not include PSU and Wheel.
+ > There is a big freedom of choosing PSU and Wheel.
+ > And it is out of scope of this chapter.

 ### Controller
 <img src="../../assets/images/mks_xdrive_single.jpg" width="736">